Data Attribution for Text-to-Image Models by Unlearning Synthesized Images

 Data Attribution for Text-to-Image Models by Unlearning Synthesized Images.

-In ArXiv, 2024.
+In NeurIPS, 2024.
 (Paper)

 [Bibtex]